Generating website traffic using RSS-to-email services

-Google reader has long been gone, and how I miss it dearly.
-Although there are many other methods to keeping up with my favorite blogs, I really loved been notified when my favorite blogs and websites updated themselves with fresh content.
+Google Reader has long been gone, and how I miss it dearly.
+Although there are many other methods to keeping up with my favorite blogs, I really loved being notified when my favorite blogs and websites updated themselves with fresh content.

 Now do you understand the importance of why I was stressing you should have completed my previous mailing list tutorial?

-If you haven’t do so, then please do so now (again!).
+If you haven’t done so, then please do so now (again!).

 Harness the power of technology and use this simple point-and-click tutorial to generate consistent and substantial amounts of traffic to your website when you post new content.

 Personally, I love the RSS-Driven Campaign feature not only because it keeps subscribers up to date on my latest internet marketing content, but using this service has increased traffic and content shares.